-"76.
-As early as the case of Lim Hoa vs. Director of Patents (100 Phil 214 [1956]), the Supreme counted air conditioning units among the group of commodities of relatively great value.
-The Supreme Court stated that confusion in TRADEMARKS and brands which are SIMILAR may not be so great with respect to commodities or articles of relatively great value such as AIR CONDITIONING UNITS for the buyer is expected to exercise prudence and care when buying these goods.
+"71.
+As early as the case of Lim Hoa vs. Director of Patents (100 Phil 214 [1956]) the Supreme Court already declared that the danger of confusion in trademarks and brands may not be so great in the case of commodities or articles of relatively great value such as the KOLIN air-conditioner of KPII.
 According to the Supreme Court: